 You will need a table or other way to display your products, perhaps a canopy, and a van or truck or trailer for your car to transport the farm goods to the markets.
 There is also the labor and time of packing, setting up, handling transactions, and repacking and taking it all home to the farm.

-CSA shares are a great way to sell directly from the farm to the customer in a more structured way than a farm stand.
+CSA shares (community-supported agriculture) are a great way to sell directly from the farm to the customer in a more structured way than a farm stand.
 CSA shares are community supported agriculture: a group of people who commit to supporting you through your growing season, and in turn, you provide them with the bounty of your farm on a regular (usually weekly) basis through the growing season.
 CSAs are a very popular way for farms to market their goods, and they are growing in popularity and awareness every year.

 By approaching restaurants directly, you can develop a relationship with a chef or chefs and learn what products they want on a regular or occasional basis for their menus.
 More and more, chefs value locally sourced, uber-fresh ingredients grown with care and sustainably.
 If you have an alternative crop to offer that can't be found easily elsewhere, chefs are often willing to pay top dollar for it.